 “You complete me.”

-- How many words would it take you to powerfully convey your message?
+- How many words would it take for you to powerfully convey your message?
 (It took us 12, Jesus a handful, and Jerry Maguire just 3!)

 - Are you explaining that in a way that almost anyone could understand?